Home / Blogs / Web Apps vs Native Apps vs Hybrid Apps : What’s the Difference?

 Disadvantages of Web Apps

-Web Apps Examples
+Top Examples Of Web Apps

 1. Trivago

 Trivago PWA with multilanguage support is available to users in more than 55 countries.
+The application has native features such as speed, offline mode, and push notification.

 2. Pinterest